Medisave For Dental

 |Wisdom Tooth Surgery – 2 or 3 Teeth||Up to $1850|

 Table of Operations provided by MOH – Patients can claim $250 – $7,550 from their Medisave account, the claimable amount is dependant on the complexity of the medical procedure.
 After the Medisave claim has been made, patients will typically be required to make payment for the remaining portion of the outstanding bill upon discharge.

 FAQs About Medisave Claims For Dental Services

 Here are some of the commonly asked questions our dentist get about using Medisave for dental procedures in Singapore.

-Can I use Medisave to claim for my Invisalign or Braces treatment?
+Can I use Medisave to claim for Invisalign, Braces or Veneers treatment?